aviana37/proxmox-nginx-ssl-passthrough/README.md

 ## Requirements
 + Working Proxmox instance with GUI accessible through local port 8006 via https
 + Nginx version greater than 1.22.1
 + Nginx stream module enabled.
-If your missing it, you can install it with the following:
+You can install it with the following:
 ```bash
 apt install libnginx-mod-stream
 systemctl restart nginx